Key Takeaways

 Compare your finalists using the same three lenses

-• Service performance: Evaluate COI turnaround times, how mid-term changes are processed, and what claims support looks like in practice.
-A Sheboygan plumbing contractor starting a commercial job can't wait two days for a certificate while a general contractor holds up the project start.
+• Service performance: Check COI turnaround, how providers handle policy changes and how claims support works in practice.
+A Sheboygan plumbing contractor cannot wait days for a certificate while a project stalls.

-• Coverage fit: Evaluate per occurrence and aggregate limits, endorsement availability, and how easily the policy adjusts as your operation grows.
-A Fond du Lac general contractor adding commercial remodeling work to a residential portfolio will quickly hit endorsement and limit requirements that a base policy wasn't built to handle.
+• Coverage fit: Look closely at per occurrence and aggregate limits, endorsement availability and how easily the policy adjusts as your operation grows.
+A Fond du Lac general contractor adding commercial remodeling work to a residential portfolio will hit endorsement and limit requirements that a base policy wasn't built to handle.

 6. 6